LeeMellon/Reivew12-DrLookup/README.md

 ## Description

-_{Dr LookUp is an app for looking up medical care in the Portland area.
-As of this version it allows the user to search by Dr name and by medical issue.}_
+_{Dr LookUp is an app for looking up medical practitioners in the Portland area, either by name or by relation to a user entered symptom.}_

 ## Specs

-*
+* User can enter a medical issue into the Symptoms search field and get a list of medical practitioners in the greater Portland area that fit the search query.
+  input: sore throat
+  output: List of physicians

+* User can enter a full or partial name to receive a list of medical practitioners in the greater Portland area that fit the search query.
+  input: John
+  output: John Doe, Lisa Johns etc

+* All queries return firs t and last names, street addresses, types of practice and specialties, phone numbers, if the office is currently accepting new patients and websites where available.

+* The user is altered if their queries that return no results.

+* Errors are handled with error messages that inform the user of the API error return.

 ## Setup/Installation Requirements